mweisgut/hyrise/doc/benchmark.md

 #### 2019-06-11 #1

 The reason for the wrong execution of iteration 20 was related with the physical query plan cache: In iteration 20 the used sql string is available in the cache so the PQP is taken from this PQP cache.
-When the PQP is stored in the cache, `_on_deep_copy` is calles for each operator.
+When the PQP is stored in the cache, `_on_deep_copy` is called for each operator.
 Since the swap mechanism was implemented for the JoinIndex, the JoinIndex has a new member variable `_tables_swapped`.
 This variable was previously not set for `_on_deep_copy`.
 Therefore the default value (`false`) was used.

 In this benchmark comparison, this bug is fixed.